 The only issue is that it can only make one cup of coffee at a time.
 If you want more than one cup, or if you want to impress your friends with your coffee-brewing skills, you have to go through the process all over again.

-We chose the Bodum Travel Press as the best French press coffee maker because it’s incredibly convenient.
+We chose the Bodum Travel Press as the best french press coffee maker for travel, as it’s incredibly convenient.
 The travel cup comes with a plunger and filter, so you brew your coffee right in your travel cup.
 This means you don’t have to pack a separate coffee maker or paper filters, saving valuable space in your luggage.
 It’s made of a stainless steel double wall design that keeps coffee piping hot, so be careful!
 It’s quick and easy to use, which is great for travel.
 It even comes in a few bold color choices.

 On the negative side, this isn’t the best cup for daily use.
 That’s fine if you plan to use it just for travel, but the durability is questionable.
 The filter breaks down over time, and the lid tends to be flimsy.